Crishzzz/ICC-2024/README.md

 ## Environment

 ## Contact
-If you have any question or improve ideas, Please contact us: zhengzhijian@njust.edu.cn, extremely grateful !
+If you have any question or improve ideas, please contact us: zhengzhijian@njust.edu.cn, extremely grateful !